utelecon/utelecon.github.io/src/pages/en/utol/lecturers/information/index.md

     <画像省略>

     <details>
-    <summary>In case the” Reminder Notices” and “Register Reminder Notices” are not displayed.</summary>
+    <summary>In case the “Reminder Notices” and “Register Reminder Notices” are not displayed.</summary>

-    TODO
+    The content may not meet the [conditions and periods for registering reminder notices](#condition).
     </details>

 2. Enter the following items.